spfrommer/torchexplorer/README.md

         io_grad.
 This is useful for ignoring classes which do inplace operations, which will throw an error.
     disable_inplace (bool): disables the 'inplace' attribute for all activations in the module.
     bins (int): The number of bins to use for histograms. sample_n (int): The number of tensor elements to randomly sample for histograms. reject_outlier_proportion (float): The proportion of outliners to reject when computing histograms, based on distance to the median.
 0.0 means reject nothing, 1.0 means reject everything
-    time_log: ([tuple[str, callable]): A tuple of (time_unit, callable) to use for logging.
-The callable should take in the module and step and return a value to log.
+    time_log: ([tuple[str, Callable]): A tuple of (time_unit, Callable) to use for logging.
+The allable should take in the module and step and return a value to log.
 The time_unit string is just the axis label on the histogram graph.
         If "module" is a pytorch lightning modules, torchexplorer.LIGHTNING_EPOCHS should work to change the time axis to epochs.